Health Checks¶

 https://app-hv-c-seasonadmin-tes-weu-001.azurewebsites.net/api/v1.0/SeasonAdminDBHealth/{orgId}

-If the database is healthy, the endpoint will return a 200
+If the database is healthy, the endpoint will return a 200 status code and the boolean value true in the response body.

 SensorAdmin Health Check¶